LucasMarsala/T-DOP-601-Popeye/README.md

 ```

-To deploy the project, you need to create .env files at the root of each project.
+To deploy the project, you need to create .env file.

 ### At the root of the T-DOP-600 folder